gazebosim/docs/contributing.md

 We follow a development process designed to reduce errors, encourage collaboration, and make high quality code.
-Review the following to get aquainted with this development process.
+Review the following to get acquainted with this development process.

 1. **Read the [Reporting Bugs](#reporting-bugs) and [Suggesting Enhancements](#suggesting-enhancements)** sections first.